-The NHS reports there is not enough research to know for certain the long-term effects of excess chromium intake.
+The EFSA reports there is not enough research to know for certain the long-term effects of excess chromium intake.

 Molybdenum is a trace element that helps make and activate some of the enzymes involved in detoxification and repairing and making genetic material.